n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 23 - Advent of Cyber 2021.md

 For us to find the IP and port that the actor called out to, we need to investigate some additional logs.
 We are aware the password went missing, so we can assume there was some sort of data exfiltration and deletion that took place.

-The fourth log contains a PowerShell script that details the process the actor went through to not only encrypt the `password.txt` file, but exfiltrate it to a remote IP address.
-Find this log and locate the answers to *Quesiton 3 and Question 4*
+The fourth log contains a PowerShell script that details the process the actor went through to not only encrypt the `password.txt` file but exfiltrate it to a remote IP address.
+Find this log and locate the answers to *Question 3 and Question 4*

 ![Malicious PS Script](AoC-2021_Photos/Day_23/04_AoC_Day_23_01-09-22-Malicious-Script.png)

-It is worth nothing that all of the strings that start with `$` are variables declared in the script.
+It is worth noting that all of the strings that start with `$` are variables declared in the script.
 Reading through this, we can see the attacker declared variables for a file (from which they got the content of `password.txt`), an encryption key (flag 4), a secure string, and the final encrypted data payload.
 Further down, they used the *cmdlet* `Invoke-WebRequest` to export the encrypted data via a `curl` [POST Request](../../../../Knowledge%20Base/Concepts/Web/POST%20Request.md) request to a remote IP on an obscure port (flag 3).

 ### Questions-5-6
 [Top](#TOC)

 Furthering our investigation, we want to determine how the Elf's password file was deleted and see if we can potentially recover it.
 The next log file contains some interesting data to note for later.
 While the previous one contained the script, this log contains the data related to the *execution* of the script.
-Note the `value` field, this is the encrypted data, for which we fortunately have a key.
+Note the `value` field, this is the encrypted data, for which we, fortunately, have a key.
 It also has the value for flag 3.
 More on that later...

 ![Encrypted Value](AoC-2021_Photos/Day_23/05_AoC_Day_23_01-09-22-Encrypted-Value.png)